aneeshmg/Mazaak/README.md

-# Mazaak - A JokesAsAService implementation
+# Mazaak - A Jokes-As-A-Service implementation written in Nodejs